DRB-HICOM Defence Technologies: History

-Facilities and capabilities
+Divisions

 Engineering Division and Corporate HQ

 DEFTECH's corporate headquarters are located in a purpose-built office complex in Section 15 Shah Alam, Selangor.
 It is collocated in the same area as DEFTECH's Engineering Division.

 In June 2004, DEFTECH established its Engineering Division.

 DRB-HICOM Defence Technologies Sdn Bhd (DEFTECH)

 The headquarters located at Shah Alam, Selangor while the assembly plant is located at Pekan, Pahang, in 2001 under ACV-300 Adnan manufacture program.
 The plant is situated on a 25.6-acre site and has a covered work area of approximately 180,000 sq feet.
 The plant is manufactures of all armoured vehicles and was upgraded in 2014 to prepare for the production of the AV8 Gempita.

 Defence Services

 DSSB is a fully owned subsidiary of DEFTECH and is located in Nilai Industrial Estate, Negeri Sembilan where it has a dedicated plant equipped to cater for the 3rd and 4th Line Maintenance of the Army's fleet of armoured vehicles.
 The workshop is responsible for producing the turrets for the AV8 Gempita.